tracking-exposed/amazon.tracking.exposed/content/_index.md

 We operate to expose how tracking and profiting from user data had a negative impact on society, so that proper political and civil actions can be taken.
 </h1>

+This project start by working for a documentary in RAI (Petrolio), italian national television, and this is the small report we deliver to the EDPS as part of the recorded material: [Amazon algorithm analysis and impact assessment](https://github.com/tracking-exposed/presentation/blob/master/amazon.tracking.exposed%20-%20English%20short%20report%20%20-%20Version%204.pdf); A [video excerpt in italian](https://vimeo.com/378307005) (National TV channel "Rai2", TV Program: “Petrolio”, Episod: “Il mondo (segreto) di Amazon”, 12/2019.) - **to access the video, the password is "trex"**.

+{{<colorblock
-{{<colorblock text="Check out what 30 students —in a four days workshop— produced five original research on how Amazon personalizes the shopping experience based on individuals' behavior" color="secondary" >}}
+   text="Check out what 30 students —in a four days workshop— produced five original research on how Amazon personalizes the shopping experience based on individuals' behavior" color="secondary" >}}

 <br>

 * [Tracking Gender Bias in Amazon Search Results](https://wiki.digitalmethods.net/Dmi/WinterSchool2020trackinggenderbiasamazon).